-You must seek advice with your course selection and sequence from the Student Academic Advisor.
+You must seek advice with your course selection and sequence from an Academic Advisor.
 Once you have decided to pursue a general studies program, you must:

-- have the Student Academic Advisor sign a Declaration/Change of Program form (available from the Registrar's Office, Deans' Office or online at msvu.ca/regofficeforms); - take the completed form to the Registrar's Office to have your general studies program officially declared.
+- have an academic advisor in the Centre for Academic Advising and Student Success sign a Declaration/Change of Program form (available from the Registrar's Office, Centre for Academic Advising and Student Success or online at msvu.ca/regofficeforms); - take the completed form to the Registrar's Office to have your general studies program officially declared.